 Skip The Straw

-Ulster County adopted and approved Local Law #2 of 2019 known as the "Skip the Straw Law", requiring restaurants and fast food service establishments to only provide plastic beverage straws to customers upon request.
-The complete law is available here: Local Law #2 of 2019.
+In 2019 Ulster County adopted, approved and amended the "Skip the Straw Law", requiring restaurants and fast food service establishments to only provide plastic beverage straws, stirrers, utensils and condiment packets to customers upon request.
+See this page for additional information.